THOMASELOVE/432-classes-2026/class05/README.md

 This tip, plus a reminder of what counts as a quantitative outcome for the Project, are now in the [Project A instructions](https://thomaselove.github.io/432-2026/projA.html), as of 2026-01-24.
 Just search for **NEW (01-24)** to see the additions.

+Note that I also fixed a misspelling of "Definitions" later in the Lab 1 document, thanks to an alert student.

 ---------------

 ## Reminders